craftercms/docs/source/by-role/system-admin/installation.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 Create the HTTPS Certificate and Key Secrets (HTTPS mode only)
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 #.
-Go to ``kubernetes-deployments/authoring/simple/resources/secrets/git-ssh-server`` (create the folders if they don't exist).
-This is where you will create the ssh keys.
+Go to ``kubernetes-deployments/authoring/simple/resources/secrets/git-https-server`` (create the folders if they don't exist).
+This is where you will create the HTTPS certificate and key secrets.
 #.
 Run ``openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt`` and follow the prompts.
 It's up to you what to enter in each field, **EXCEPT** for the Common Name (CN).
 This should match
    the Authoring service name.
 If following the example, the CN value should be ``authoring-svc-headless``.